bitromortac/lnregtest/README.md

-lnregtest - lightning networks on bitcoin regtest
+lnregtest - Lightning Networks on Bitcoin regtest
 =================================================

-Implements functioning lightning networks for (python) integration testing operating on a bitcoin regtest network by running lightning nodes on different ports.
+Implements functioning lightning networks for (Python) integration testing operating on a Bitcoin regtest network by running several lightning node instances.

 The simulated lightning networks can have different shapes as defined in the `network_definitions` folder.